joeyw/octodoctotron/Journal.md

 work on that after the methods are all showing up correctly.
 If this never experiment never takes off as a reference tool, at least it has forced me to update a lot of the octokit docs so the urls work and therefore this extension.

+With those last parser changes, it looks like all methods are showing up.
+I just finished going over every page of the api docs this morning checking urls.
+I probably should have made these fixes first because now I need to go over them again to make sure everything is showing up.
+But for now I am working from my bad memory of which ones I remember were not working due to the multiple url issue.

+The last two things that I need to fix before first release is checking the path on the urls since not all the ids on the docs are unique, some use `#list` for multiple endpoints instead of `#user-list` for example thus resulting in methods showing up where they don't go.
+The other major thing is the url to the Octokit docs.
+The octokit docs are generated so it should be fairly easy to do some simple parsing to get the same url as yard generates.